What is an SMSF

 The costs do increase as the size or complexity of the fund increases, so make sure to discuss any major changes with your Accountant to estimate your costs.

-Steps to purchasing crypto in an SMSF
+How to purchase crypto in an SMSF

 - The trust deed should clearly state the sole purpose of the SMSF (which is to provide for the retirement benefits of its members).